Higher discriminants and the topology of algebraic maps: From singular support to higher discriminants

-We will employ the formalism of nearby and vanishing cycles; we recall here enough to fix notation.
-Let $f:Y \to \CC$ be a regular function and $Y_0= f^{-1}(0)$.
-Consider some $y \in Y_0$, and fix sufficiently small $\epsilon \gg |\delta| > 0$.
+We will employ the formalism of nearby and vanishing cycles (see \cite[\S 8.6]{KS} for their definition and the convention for shifts employed here); we recall here enough to fix notation.
+Let $f:Y \to \CC$ be a regular function and $X_0= f^{-1}(0)$.
+Consider some $x \in X_0$, and fix sufficiently small $\epsilon \gg |\delta| > 0$.
 Then we have the long exact sequence in cohomology for the $\epsilon$-ball relative to the Milnor fibre:

-These are in fact the stalks at $y$ of a distinguished triangle of complexes of sheaves on $Y_0$:
+These are in fact the stalks at $x$ of a distinguished triangle of complexes of sheaves on $Y_0$:

-(We follow the convention for shifts employed in \cite{KS}.)
-For example, in the analytic category the functor $\Psi$ of nearby cycles can be given as follows.
-Let $e: \CC \to \CC$ be the map $e( \zeta)=\exp(2 \pi \sqrt{-1} \zeta)$ and consider the following diagram